fredboudon/lpy-training/README.md

 To access git material, install first [Github Desktop](https://desktop.github.com/)

-In a convenient directory, you will now download the training material using the following commands.
+In a convenient directory, you will now download the training material by clicking on <> Code, selecting Github Desktop and following the instruction to clone the project on your computer.

+Alternativelly, you can use the following commands in a shell:

     cd /path/to/your/documents
     git clone https://github.com/fredboudon/lpy-training.git

-or directly by using Github Desktop.

 ## Installation of L-Py using Conda